brombres/Rogue/README.md

 ## Change Log

+###v1.1.27 - April 1, 2017
+- [Cython] Fixed Functions in Cython.  `c42d4d0` changed Functions from classes to aspects, which required changes to the Function thunking for Python bindings.

 ###v1.1.26 - April 1, 2017
 - [RogueC] `--essential` flag no longer causes errors in types that extend a `Function` type that specifies a `$PlaceholderType` return type.